-- 1.1 To report to committee the receipt of the Office of Surveillance Commissioners inspection report dated 10 August 2014, arising from an inspection carried out by HH David Hodson (Assistant Surveillance Commissioner) on 5 August 2014. - 1.2 Relevance to the Council's ambitions and priorities: - Council Ambitions To prevent and/or detect crime or disorder, whilst respecting individuals rights under the European Convention on Human Rights ("ECHR") and the Human Rights Act 1998 ("HRA"), and ensuring compliance with the Regulation of Investigatory Powers Act 2000 ("RIPA"). - Community Objectives None. - Corporate Priorities None. - Other Considerations None. - 2.
+- 1.1 To report to Committee the receipt of the Office of Surveillance Commissioners inspection report 14 August 2017 and to seek approval of the revised policy. - 1.2 Relevance to the Council's ambitions and priorities: - Council Ambitions To prevent and/or detect crime or disorder, whilst respecting individuals rights under the European Convention on Human Rights ("ECHR") and the Human Rights Act 1998 ("HRA"), and ensuring compliance with the Regulation of Investigatory Powers Act 2000 ("RIPA"). - Community Objectives None. - Corporate Priorities None. - Other Considerations None. - 2.
 BACKGROUND - 2.1 RIPA came into force on 25 September 2000; its aim is to strike a balance between protecting individuals' rights under Article 8 ECHR and the HRA and the need for investigatory powers to protect the interests of society as a whole.
-RIPA allows the Council to carry out directed surveillance and/or use covert human intelligence sources ("CHIS") lawfully if it is authorised in accordance with the provisions of RIPA, it is necessary for the purpose of preventing or detecting crime or disorder, it is proportionate to the aims, which it seeks to achieve, and any authorisation receives judicial approval. - 2.2 The Office of the Surveillance Commissioner ("OSC") carries out routine inspections of all public bodies to ensure their compliance with the requirements of RIPA. - 2.3 HH David Hodson ("Inspector") inspected the Council on 5 August 2014.
-A copy of the Inspector's report setting out his findings and recommendations is enclosed at Appendix 1 to this report ("Inspection Report"). - 2.4 Prior to the inspection it was made clear that its main purpose was to review the policies and procedures which the Council has in place to comply with RIPA and the use which the Council makes of its powers. - 2.5 The Inspector made two recommendations in his report:
+RIPA allows the Council to carry out directed surveillance and/or use covert human intelligence sources ("CHIS") lawfully if it is authorised in accordance with the provisions of RIPA, it is necessary for the purpose of preventing or detecting crime or disorder, it is proportionate to the aims, which it seeks to achieve, and any authorisation receives judicial approval. - 2.2 Until 1 September 2017 the Office of the Surveillance Commissioner ("OSC") carried out routine inspections of all public bodies to ensure their compliance with the requirements of RIPA.
+On 1 September 2017, this passed to the Investigatory Powers Commissioner's Office. - 2.3 Mrs Grainne Athorn ("Inspector") carried out a paper exercise and concluded that a full inspection was not required.
+She did however make a number of comments and recommendations.
+A copy of the covering letter from Lord Justice Fulford dated 11 September 2017 and the Inspector's report setting out her findings and recommendations are enclosed at Appendix 1 to this report ("Inspection Report"). - 2.4 The Inspector made two recommendations in her report:

-- Implement the amendments to the Corporate Policy Document as identified in the inspection and set out in paragraph 5 of his report; and - Arrange RIPA training for the Chief Executive and the two Directors as soon as practicable. - 2.6 In response to these recommendations the Council has: - Amended its RIPA policy to incorporate all the recommended amendments set out in paragraph 5 of the Inspection Report and others discussed with the Inspector.
-A copy of this is contained at Appendix 2. - Training has been arranged for the Chief Executive and two Directors, to be provided by the Council's Solicitor on 5 November 2014. - 2.7 Whilst the Inspector does not make any formal recommendation with regard to the central record of authorisations, he does suggest including a column for the date of judicial approval.
-The central record has been amended to incorporate this suggestion and is appended at Appendix 3. - 3.
-RISK ASSESSMENT - 3.1 The approval of this report may have the following implications: - Resources Resources have been expended in amending the policy and will be in providing RIPA training to the Chief Executive, and the Directors of the Council. - Technical, Environmental and Legal The Council will be better able to pursue legal action as necessary. - Political None. - Reputation The Council's response to the Inspection Report will demonstrate the Council's commitment to carrying out its responsibilities.
+- The Requirement to complete a risk assessment prior to the authorisation and reauthorisation of a CHIS be added to the existing RIPA policy; and - The corporate RIPA policy be further enhanced by the introduction of control measures to ensure that should it become necessary to utilise online covert identities/pseudonyms, these be centrally logged and a record made of what research activity is conducted, details of which should be reported to the relevant - 2.6 In response to these recommendations the Council has amended its RIPA policy to incorporate all the recommended amendments set out in paragraph 13 of the Inspection Report.
+A copy of this is contained at Appendix 2.

+3. RISK ASSESSMENT

+- 3.1 The approval of this report may have the following implications: - Resources Resources have been expended in amending the policy and will be in providing RIPA training to the Chief Executive, and the Directors of the Council. - Technical, Environmental and Legal The Council will be better able to pursue legal action as necessary. - Political No implications identified. - Reputation The Council's response to the Inspection Report will demonstrate the Council's commitment to carrying out its responsibilities.